Stranger6667/postmarker/docs/emails.rst

     )

 You can pass either :py:class:`Email`/``MIMEText``/``MIMEMultipart`` instances or dictionaries.
-Additionally you may pass extra keywords to use with every email in batch.
+Additionally, you may pass extra keywords to use with every email in a batch.

-Batch size is not limited, but if the batch has more than 500 emails, then before sending it will be split into chunks of 500 emails.
+The batch size is not limited, but if the batch has more than 500 emails, then before sending, it will be split into chunks of 500 emails.

-Postmark provides an interface to send emails with template.
+Postmark provides an interface to send emails created with a template.
 Example of usage with Postmarker:

 .. code-block:: python